intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/vnni/bigdl/README.md

-export SPARK_HOME=the root directory of Spark export ANALYTICS_ZOO_HOME=the folder where you extract the downloaded Analytics Zoo zip package MASTER=... imagePath=the folder path which contains sequence files for ImageNet no-resize images. modelPath=the path to the downloaded int8 model
+export SPARK_HOME=the root directory of Spark export ANALYTICS_ZOO_HOME=the folder where you extract the downloaded Analytics Zoo zip package MASTER=... imagePath=the folder path which contains sequence files of ImageNet no-resize images. modelPath=the path to the downloaded int8 model

 ${ANALYTICS_ZOO_HOME}/bin/spark-shell-with-zoo.sh \